-Sweet summer corn and poblano peppers are simmered up with Tex-Mex spiced and a touch of creamy coconut milk to make this cozy southwestern corn chowder.
+Sweet summer corn and poblano peppers are simmered up with Southwestern spices and a touch of coconut milk to make this cozy vegan corn chowder.

 In addition to my little cookware mishap, I just learned firsthand what I already knew: shooting video is hard!
 It takes way longer than snapping a bunch of photos and the kitchen gets about ten times as trashed.
 I’ll keep trying and keep you all posted on my progress though!

 So for the remainder of the week I went for easy.
 Corn chowder is was!

 We also had some rainy days, so it was perfect timing for a summery soup.

 I’ve made a few corn chowders over the life of this blog (my red curry version and my red lentil version), and I think this is the reason I’m so fond of them: corn is a perfect excuse to eat soup in the summer.
 Yeah, you can use frozen corn and make this any time of year, but with fresh summer corn you get a bit of sweetness and a tiny bit of crunch that the frozen stuff doesn’t have.